 Begin by starting on the "Mist" trail which is the start of the JMT.
 You will follow the trail past Vernal Falls, across a bridge, where Liberty Cap finally comes into full view.
 As you make your way toward Nevada Falls, right when the trail touches the apron, you head climbers left along the base.
 Follow this down and around to the Western end of the formation.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Liberty Cap:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Liberty Cap:

 Featured Route For Liberty Cap